 By keeping older people fit, you are not only allowing them to stay fitter and stronger for an extended lifespan, but you’re also helping them maintain their independence and ability to be productive and interactive in society.

-This is very sought after, and this can be very profitable if we’re looking at how to make money in fitness.
+This is very sought after and can be very profitable if we’re looking at how to make money in fitness.

 Other specialties include:

 Should you choose nutrition, make sure it is one of the top fitness nutrition specialist certifications on the market.

 You can even specialize or find a niche in specific disciplines or sports.
 Examples of popular discipline-specific specializations include: